 When you start your career as a North Carolina real estate broker, you will quickly realize one thing: You will never stop learning.
 The best-paid real estate professionals continue to enhance their careers by taking classes each year, so they are current on best practices.

-But everyone was a rookie agent at one point, and often being a rookie means making mistakes.
+But everyone was a rookie broker at one point, and often being a rookie means making mistakes.
 Learn from the errors of others by not making the same mistakes—especially when it comes to talking to clients.
-There are three things real estate agents and brokers should never say to their clients, and we’ve listed them here.
+There are three things real estate brokers and managing brokers should never say to their clients, and we’ve listed them here.

 #1.
 “We will find the home of your dreams by [insert date here].”

 Never make promises you cannot keep—and that’s precisely what you are doing when you guarantee to find the perfect home by a specific date.
 Promising your client you can find their perfect home by the time school starts in the fall or before the end of summer will rarely end well.
 It’s okay to set goals and targets, but there are too many factors at play that are far beyond your control, including available inventory, budget constraints, and personal taste.